YatopiaMC/Yatopia/README.md

 ## Give it a try ##

-Available at the following options:
+Available at the following places:

 ### Latest Build